crowdcover/moabi/_posts/blog/2014-05-19-EcoHacking-DRC-Logging-Roads.md

 ## What We Found

-By tracing satellite imagery from 2000 to 2013 overlayed with WRI's [roads dataset](http://www.wri.org/our-work/project/congo-basin-forests/democratic-republic-congo#project-tabs), our team found at least six different areas with logging roads, at least three of which were exhibiting continued development as of 2013.
+By tracing satellite imagery from 2000 to 2013 overlaid with WRI's [roads dataset](http://www.wri.org/our-work/project/congo-basin-forests/democratic-republic-congo#project-tabs), our team found at least six different areas with logging roads, at least three of which were exhibiting continued development as of 2013.

 *Note: we have not yet validated all of our findings, so inconsistencies and gaps may exist.*